department-of-veterans-affairs/next-build/READMEs/quickstart.md

 - Placing console.log
   - in the catch error section of [[...slug]].tsx can output helpful error messages in your terminal
+  - Cycle yarn dev and refresh your localhost to generate more detailed error message in your terminal
+  - Before return might appear like an error, but it should still work.
+React just doesn't like it.
 - Identifying areas to increase passing score for Jest
   - Open coverage/lcov-report/index.html in a browser to find which files and lines that are not being covered

+## Specific errors and failures

+- Tugboat failed:
+  - Check that quota limit has been reached and then merge the dependabots to make room
+  - Check tugboat logs
+    - Data may be null for specific fields
+      - Update field in your formatter (data/queries/<name>.ts)
+- Getting TypeError on Storybook on all paragraphs, layouts, commons, and components
+  - Delete & install node modules
+  - Delete & install yarn.lock
+- Getting TypeError … null… static-pages.entry.js
+  - Check if you are calling a null property in your index.tsx
+- If you see /bin/sh: <text>: No such file or directory
+  - You might be using < > in your test title and should remove them
+- If you get this error `if (typeof window !== "undefined") {throw new Error("You should not call getQueryParams on the client.
+This is a server-only call.");}`
+  - Then check if you have /_\*\* @jest-environment node_/ placed on your test file; otherwise your window will return defined rather than undefined

 [^1]: Refers to this file `src/data/queries/<layout name.ts>`